chpc-tech-eval/scc/README.md

 TODO: Fix links

+TODO: Add objectives for each Tutorial and section.
+They should be editable so students check them off as they go along.

 ## Tutorial 1

 Tutorial 1 deals with introducing concepts to users and getting them started with using the virtual lab, setting up networking and remotely connecting.
 The content is as follows: